adithyagowda29/CANLP/README.md

 Although multiple types of intrusion detection systems have been developed for CAN, they either rely on fixed rule-bases or heuristics provided by a human and have been shown to become ineffective when an unfamiliar or unknown attack is carried out.
 In this paper, we adopt a data-driven approach based on machine learning.
 We develop TinyCAN-IDS, a framework that reasons about the information contained in messages transmitted on the CAN bus to detect four types of attacks - `Flooding, Fuzzing, Spoofing, and Malfunction`.
-TinyCAN-IDS uses `Term Frequency-Inverse Document Frequency` (TF-IDF), a Natural Language Processing (NLP) technique to discern complex features associated with CAN data and Deep Neural Networks (DNN) to effectively determine using these features whether a given message is `normal' or falls into one of four different attack categories.
+TinyCAN-IDS uses `Term Frequency-Inverse Document Frequency` (TF-IDF), a Natural Language Processing (NLP) technique to discern complex features associated with CAN data and Deep Neural Networks (DNN) to effectively determine using these features whether a given message is `Normal` or falls into one of four different attack categories.
 Through extensive experiments on three public vehicle network datasets, we show that the DNN-based TinyCAN-IDS framework yields higher classification accuracies than five widely-used machine learning models.
 We also present a lightweight and cost-effective `hardware implementation` of TinyCAN-IDS.
 Our implementation uses `Quantization`, a TinyML technique, to reduce the size of the DNN model for effective deployment on resource-constrained hardware.